 If I Have COVID-19 Can I Get Maryland Workers’ Compensation Benefits?

 The CDC and WHO tell us that that the virus that causes COVID-19 is novel.
 Injured workers who have continued to work during the pandemic will present novel legal issues when claiming Maryland COVID-19 worker’s compensation benefits.
+As Attorney Eric T. Kirk will tell you.

 If you believe you contracted COVID-19 through exposure at work, or through and incident that occurred at work, or while on work associated travel, you may be eligible for Maryland workers’ compensation benefits.